78 rpm Record Labels - W

 Word Records.
 Waco, TX

 Waldorf Record Corp.
 The first records has them as Harrison, NJ and the second is Newark, NJ.
 1950s.
 This label was run by Enoch Light and many of the songs feature him and his orchestra.
 Following are numerous labels from Waldorf.
 First is Top Hit Tunes in four different colors.
 Then comes 18 Top Hits in various colors, including one variation called "Bonus Selection."
 This has songs all by one artist, in this case Dean Martin.
 The final label is also a Bonus Selection.
 However, the label title is the a description of the record.
 In this case it's "A Tribute to Tommy Dorsey As Performed By His Alumni Band led by Bobby Byrne."
+Last is another variation with country hits on Waldorf Music Hall.

 Walt Disney.
 Mickey Mouse Club.
 Distributed by Am-Par Record Corp.